Allister Surette: Other work

 From 2007 to 2018, Surette served as a member of the board of directors for Assumption Life.

 In May 2011, Surette was appointed as a member of the board of trustees for the Voluntary Sector Professional Capacity Trust, a trust to support developing human resource policies, business planning and assessing the needs of an organization.

 In July 2012, Surette was one of three members appointed to serve on an expert panel reviewing the Regional Development Authority model.

 In February 2014, Surette was appointed to the inaugural Board of Directors of the Western Regional Enterprise Network (WREN).

 In May 2014, Surette was appointed transition co-ordinator to oversee the dissolution of the town of Bridgetown into the Municipality of the County of Annapolis.

 In December 2018, Surette was appointed to the inaugural Board of Directors of Research Nova Scotia.

 In December 2019, Surette was appointed chair of the organizing committee for the 2024 Acadian World Congress.

-In October 2020, Surette was named the Federal Special Representative, a neutral third-party who will communicate with and rebuild trust between commercial and Indigenous fishers in Southwestern Nova Scotia.
+In October 2020, Surette was named the Federal Special Representative, a neutral third-party whose responsibility was to communicate with and rebuild trust between commercial and Indigenous fishers in Southwestern Nova Scotia.
+In March 2021, Surette released his Final Report as Federal Special Representative.